-Asking somebody's opinion
+Asking somebody's opinion (Elementary)

 It's a good idea to ask another person about their opinion before you tell them your opinion loudly and strongly.
 Maybe they completely disagree with you.
 Here are ten ways to ask.